pdbartlett/pdblatex/Simple_Example_Document (1 April 2022).md

 [TOC]

-## Introduction
+## Abstract

-This document is intended to document all the things that can be done with "non-weird", Markdown-inspired syntax.
+This document is intended to demonstrate all the things that can be done with "non-weird", Markdown-inspired syntax.

+Other, more complex things are possible, but with some more tricky (but still hopefully reasonable) syntax.

 ## Features